t3kit/t3kit-starter/README.md

     composer create-project -s dev --remove-vcs t3kit/t3kit-starter [<directory>] [<version>]
     ```

-2. Use as a template in GitHub
-    If you are using GitHub to store your future project, then you can just clone t3kit-starter as a template to your new project repository with `Use this template` green button.
+2. Use as a template in *GitHub*.
+If you are using *GitHub* to store your future project, then you can just clone *t3kit-starter* as a template to your new project repository with `Use this template` green button.

-    3. remove default t3kit BE user and change password foor installtool

 ## Start with t3kit development